joshuaeckroth/csci431-website/notes/turing-test.md

 <br/>

+[Cleverbot](http://www.cleverbot.com/) is one of the better chatbots.
+A short film was created based on a transcript with Cleverbot.

 <div style="text-align: center">
 <iframe width="640" height="360" src="http://www.youtube.com/embed/QkNA7sy5M5s?rel=0" frameborder="0" allowfullscreen></iframe>
 </div>

 <br/>

+Consider this test from *Do Androids Dream of Electric Sheep*, which was adapted into the film *Blade Runner*:

 > Seated where he could catch the readings on the two gauges of the Voigt-Kampff testing apparatus, Rick Deckard said, "I'm going to outline a number of social situations.
 You are to